 • “Prevent Duty Guidance – England and Wales”

-All staff are prevent trained and should be alert to the threat of radicilisiation.
-These include: Disclosures by students of their exposure to the extremist actions, views or materials of others outside of school, such as in their homes or community groups, especially where students have not actively sought these out.
+All staff are prevent trained and should be alert to the threat of radicalisation.
+These include: disclosures by pupils of their exposure to the extremist actions, views or materials of others outside of school, such as in their homes or community groups, especially where students have not actively sought these out.

 • Graffiti symbols, writing or art work promoting extremist messages or images.

-• Students accessing extremist material online, including through social networking sites.
+• Pupils accessing extremist material online, including through social networking sites.

-• Parental reports of changes in behavior, friendship or actions and request for assistance.
+• Parental reports of changes in behaviour, friendship or actions and request for assistance.

-• Partner schools, local authority services, and police reports of issues affecting students in other schools or settings.
+• Partner schools, local authority services, and police reports of issues affecting pupils in other schools or settings.

-• Students voicing opinions drawn from extremist ideologies and narratives.
+• Pupils voicing opinions drawn from extremist ideologies and narratives.

 • Use of extremist or “hate” terms to exclude others or incite violence.